Roel Luynenburg

-Roelof "Roel" Johan Luynenburg (born 23 May 1945) is a retired rower from the Netherlands, who represented his native country twice at the Summer Olympics, starting in 1968.
+Roelof "Roel" Johan Luynenburg (23 May 1945 – 6 November 2023) was a Dutch rower, who represented his native country twice at the Summer Olympics, starting in 1968.
 Four years later, he won the bronze medal in the coxless pairs alongside Ruud Stokvis.
 Luynenburg also won a bronze medal in the coxless fours at the 1966 World Rowing Championships.

+Luynenburg died in November 2023, at the age of 78.